TimepieceMaster/RGO-Patching-Tools/README.md

 The RGO Patching Tools also have the following dependencies:

 zlib (https://zlib.net/).
-The source code for zlib should be placed in /RGOTools/RGOTools/OutsideCode/zlib <br />
+The source code for zlib should be placed in /RGOTools/RGOTools/OutsideCode/zlib/ <br />
+libpng (http://www.libpng.org/pub/png/libpng.html).
+The source code for libpng should be placed in /RGOTools/RGOTools/OutsideCode/libpng/ <br />

+Additionally, you will have to copy zlib.h and zconf.h from the zlib folder into the libpng folder, as well as copy pnglibconf.h.prebuilt from libpng/scripts into the main libpng folder and rename it to pnglibconf.h <br />

 ## Images